-When a (qualified) user clicks on your ad, he or she is usually looking for a particular experience.
-Whether this is finding a free downloadable asset, watching a video, purchasing a product, or scheduling a call with your sales reps, this is what you could call their “user intent.”
+In contrast, when a (qualified) user clicks on your ad, he or she expects a particular experience.
+Whether this is finding a free downloadable asset, watching a video, purchasing a product, or scheduling a call with your sales reps, this is what we call “user intent.”

 We usually like to make this as clear as possible right up front in the headlines of the ads and landing page.

-The best landing page optimizers and paid search experts recognize that the ideal user experience is singular and streamlined from the initial ad through the landing page.
+The ideal user experience will be singular and streamlined from the initial ad through the landing page conversion.